mosqueiro/sentinel/README.md

 An all-powerful toolset for Papel.

-Sentinel is an autonomous agent for persisting, processing and automating Dash governance objects and tasks, and for expanded functions.
+Sentinel is an autonomous agent for persisting, processing and automating Papel governance objects and tasks, and for expanded functions.

 Sentinel is implemented as a Python application that binds to a local version 12 papeld instance on each Papel Masternode.